Child Health and Education Laboratory

-Dr. King directs the Child Health and Education Laboratory, which focuses on children with chronic illness, specifically those with sickle cell disease (SCD) or brain tumors.
-In addition, Dr. King currently directs the Heartland and Southwest Sickle Cell Disease Network, a partnership with sickle cell disease care providers and community organizations to improve overall care and quality of life of patients with SCD in an eight-state region that includes Missouri, Iowa, Kansas, Nebraska, Arkansas, Louisiana, Texas and Oklahoma.
+Dr. King directs the Child Health and Education Laboratory, which focuses on children with chronic illness, specifically those with SCD or brain tumors.
+In addition, Dr. King currently directs the Heartland and Southwest Sickle Cell Disease Network, a partnership with SCD care providers and community organizations to improve overall care and quality of life in patients with SCD in an eight-state region that includes Missouri, Iowa, Kansas, Nebraska, Arkansas, Louisiana, Texas and Oklahoma.

 Current research projects include:

 - Environmental impact on children with chronic illness